Introduction

 - Kicker : Helps separate subject from background.

-- Top : Comes from above the scene, to give more directionality to the sky.
+- Top : Comes from above the scene, to give more directionality from the sky.

 - Bounce : Comes from a surface, generally the floor or a wall.